Learning to Reason Efficiently with Discounted Reinforcement Learning: Introduction

-Efficient reasoning has been pursued via: (i) \emph{RL with length based penalties}, which adds per token or per step penalties during policy optimization \citep{arora2025training,su2025thinking,ling2025fast,xiang2025just}; (ii) \emph{curated data approaches}, which fine tune on variable length or compressed traces to internalize concise reasoning \citep{fatemi2025concise,hammoud2025train,qiao2025concise,lu2025prolonged,zhao2025saber,shrivastava2025sample,dai2025s}; and (iii) \emph{prompt control}, which prompts the model to reason more concisely \cite{aggarwal2025l1,dumitru2025conciserl,wu2025effectively}.
+Efficient goal-reaching (and, in particular, efficient reasoning) has been pursued via: (i) \emph{RL with length based penalties}, which adds per token or per step penalties during policy optimization \citep{arora2025training,su2025thinking,ling2025fast,xiang2025just}; (ii) \emph{curated data approaches}, which fine tune on variable length or compressed traces to internalize concise reasoning \citep{fatemi2025concise,hammoud2025train,qiao2025concise,lu2025prolonged,zhao2025saber,shrivastava2025sample,dai2025s}; and (iii) \emph{prompt control}, which prompts the model to reason more concisely \cite{aggarwal2025l1,dumitru2025conciserl,wu2025effectively}.
 We propose and analyze plain old {discounting} as a principled, instance aware mechanism.
-In deterministic MDPs with binary terminal reward, maximizing the discounted correctness reward and minimizing expected path length coincide as the discount factor approaches one.
+In finite horizon MDPs with binary terminal reward, maximizing the discounted correctness reward and minimizing expected path length coincide as the discount factor approaches one.
 Moreover, a small per step negative reward in this setting is equivalent to discounting \citep{bertsekas2012dynamic}.
 See \citet{sui2025stop} for a broader overview of efficient reasoning methods.